 One of the improvements we have made is the order of the shots of the suspicious figure outside.
-In the previous edits, they weren’t there and then they were, but we have changed it so that they’re there and then they aren’t.
-I feel that this is a much more effective way of having someone dis/appear from mid air.
+In the previous edits, the figure wasn’t there and then it was, but we have changed it so that its there and then it isn’t.
+I feel that this is a much more effective way of having someone appear mysterious, clever and dangerous.
 This will raise the tension.

 Another major improvement is the font and the animations with it.
 I feel that this glitch styled straight writing has a more thriller feel, and encompasses the suspense by not being a straightforward and still.